Scuba diver underwater next to reef

 These South Australian rocky reefs are home to truly unique marine life.
 Here’s what else makes them so special.

-Recent surveys of the reefs in the Fleurieu Peninsula area, including parts of Encounter Marine Park, have not only uncovered some important data, but revealed some fascinating info about these critical marine habitats.
+Over the years, surveys on Fleurieu Peninsula reefs, including parts of Encounter Marine Park have revealed fascinating information about these critical marine habitats.

 Reef Life Survey divers undertaking dive surveys in Encounter Marine Park (image courtesy of Jamie Hicks)